YGGverse/yggtracker-wanted-torrents-receiver/README.md

 #### Config

-All configuration files placed at `/config` folder.
+Configuration files placed at `/config` folder.

-The application works with default settings, below provided just documentation about the options for customization.
+Application works with default settings, below provided just documentation about the options for customization.

 ##### local.json